EdwinWenink/archive_fever/content/posts/43-notes_tagging.md

 date: 2019-12-19
 toc: true
 draft: False
-tags: [Vim, workflow, ctags, notetaking, Zettelkasten]
+tags: [Vim, workflow, ctags, note-taking, Zettelkasten]
 ---

 In the [previous post]({{% parenturl %}}/42-vim_notetaking) I expressed my requirements for an ideal note taking system and took the first steps in designing it for my preferred editor, which is Vim.